JoseDzirehChong/academic-biblical-bot/README.md

-# academic-biblical-bot
+# AcademicBiblicalBot
-A bot written for /r/AcademicBiblical.
+A bot written for reddit.com/r/AcademicBiblical.
+Still very much a work in progress.